MaperPario/Work-and-Experience-Portfolio/README.md

 # [Work and Experience Portfolio](https://jackson-hagin-portfolio.herokuapp.com)

-^ Opens using Heroku Free Version, so may be slow initially ^
+^ Opens using Heroku Free Version, so may be slow initially ^

 *A portfolio exhibiting all of my current work as a Full Stack JavaScript Developer.*